calvins/RepData_PeerAssessment2/project2.md

 Flood with $150,394,322,350 in damages, Hurricane (Typhoon) with $85,356,410,010, and Tornado with $58,541,951,230.

 and Drought with $13,972,571,780, Flood $10,950,995,050, and Hurricane (Typhoon) $5,516,117,800.

+With such a great start to studying storm data, we can tackle more questions such as

+1. What was the average duration of the most harmful weather events impacting American health and economic well-being?

+2. Which states and counties were effected by the most harmful weather events to American health and economic well-being?

+3. What is the probability tornado, flood, thunderstorm wind, hurricane (typhoon), or drought will occur next year?

 ## References
 [Storm Events Database Event Types](http://www.ncdc.noaa.gov/stormevents/details.jsp)